 Project Title: Imaginary Museums: Surrealism, American Poetry, and the Visual Arts in New York, 1920-1970

 The technology of mechanical reproduction profoundly transformed the American public’s relationship to art.
 Instead of visiting art museums, the public could simply look at photos of art in books or on the internet, and could even make their own virtual collections from reproductions.
 For modern artists and poets, the invitation to transform the public experience and potential meanings of art by reimagining the museum proved irresistible.
 My book explores the history of the “imaginary museums” American poets and artists created: these visual, conceptual, and poetic collections reimagined the museum’s scale, materials, and democratic aims, and in doing so, made the role of the imagination central to the museum experience.

 Emily Sahakian is Assistant Professor of Theatre and French.
 Her research interests include French Caribbean theatre, literature, and cultures; post-colonial and intercultural theatre; theatre of the African diaspora; and French-language theatre.

 Project Title: Dramatic Disconnects: Slavery’s Legacy in French Caribbean Theatre by Women

 My book project examines the legacy of slavery in French Caribbean women’s theatre.
 I argue that eight key plays juxtapose words with performances to unmask—and imagine an end to—four ongoing practices of subjection stemming from the time of slavery.
-Yet, as my research on their material productions reveals, these same colonial practices were often reproduced on stage.
+My research into their production and reception histories in the Caribbean, France, and the U.S. has revealed how the performances sparked dialogue and disagreements over how to define race, gender, and Caribbean culture.
 My study shows Caribbean theatre as working in disconnects—between past and present, African-derived and Western epistemologies, and text and performance—which are emblematic of slavery’s legacy, and which reflect Caribbean culture at large.